Enforcing planning controls

 - whether you want us to treat the enquiry confidentially

-We'll send an acknowledgement within 5 working days if the information you've provided suggests there has been a breach of planning control.
+If all the information above is not provided, a planning enforcement case will not be opened.
+We'll send an acknowledgement within 10 working days if the information you've provided suggests there has been a breach of planning control.

 Investigations are prioritised based on the effect of the breach and the significance of the site.
 The time to resolve issues or take action will vary on a case by case basis.